pop-os/hidpi-daemon/README.md

 # HiDPI Daemon

-This program is for maanging HiDPI and LoDPI monitors on X.
+This program is for maanging HiDPI and LoDPI monitors on X. This program is installed by default in Pop!\_OS and Ubuntu (if installed by System76 and can be added with [this article](https://support.system76.com/articles/system76-software)).

 ## Building